2007 Pittsburgh Steelers season: Week 16 (Thursday December 20, 2007): at St. Louis Rams

 Trying to snap a two-game losing skid, the Steelers flew to the Edward Jones Dome for a Week 16 Thursday night interconference duel with the St. Louis Rams.
 In the first quarter, Pittsburgh smashed first as QB Ben Roethlisberger completed a 17-yard TD pass to WR Nate Washington.
 The Rams would respond with QB Marc Bulger completing a 12-yard TD pass to RB Steven Jackson.
 In the second quarter, the Steelers regained the lead with kicker Jeff Reed getting a 21-yard field goal.
 However, St. Louis took the lead with Bulger completing a 12-yard TD pass to WR Isaac Bruce.
 Afterwards, Pittsburgh got the lead again as Roethlisberger completed a 33-yard TD pass to Washington and a 12-yard TD pass to RB Najeh Davenport.
 The Rams end the half with kicker Jeff Wilkins getting a 52-yard field goal.

 In the third quarter, the Steelers increased their lead with Davenport getting a 1-yard TD run.
 St. Louis would respond with Bulger completing a 23-yard TD pass to WR Drew Bennett.
 In the fourth quarter, Pittsburgh ended the game with Reed nailing a 29-yard field goal and CB Ike Taylor returning an interception 51 yards for a touchdown.

-With the win, the Steelers improved to 10–5.
+The Steelers recorded their first road win against the Rams, ending a 10-game road losing streak and an 11-game road winless streak against them (which included a tie in 1939).
 The Cleveland Browns' loss three days later automatically clinched the Steelers' first AFC North title since 2004.

 WR Hines Ward (6 receptions for 59 yards) surpassed John Stallworth as the all-time franchise leader in career reception yards with 8,726 yards.
 Also, Santonio Holmes got a career-high with his game-best 133 receiving yards on 4 catches.
 Finally, Ben Roethlisberger got his third career "perfect" game (16/20 for 261 yards and 3 touchdowns).

 RB Willie Parker (1 carry for −1 yard) got injured on Pittsburgh's second offensive play of the game after getting tackled by LB Will Witherspoon.
 He would suffer a fractured right fibula, effectively ending his season.